 This classic berry trifle recipe takes its patriotic theme from the red, white, and blue, created by the clever use of strawberries, blueberries, and whipped cream.
 But there is more to this dish than meets the eye.
 Hidden inside, behind a thick layer of cake set with jello, is a thick layer of custard sauce.
 Already in love with this dessert?
 Just wait; it gets better?
 The trifle can be made up to 24 hours in advance and kept chilled in the refrigerator, making your celebrations even easier.
-Now that's something to celebrate!
+Now that's something to celebrate.

-- 1 cup water (boiling)
+1 cup boiling water

-- 1 (4-ounce) package of strawberry gelatin
+1 (3-ounce) package strawberry flavor gelatin

-- 6 ounces pound cake (cut into 1/2-inch slices)
+6 ounces pound cake, cut into 1/2-inch slices

-2 cups fresh strawberries
+2 cups fresh strawberries, more for garnish

-- 1 cup fresh blueberries
+1 cup fresh blueberries

 Gather the ingredients.